-It's richly furnished, but you can't stay here at any price.
 An overnight stay in the heart of the Magic Kingdom is by invitation only.
-But you can tour it when you peek at these Cinderella Castle Suite pictures.
+But, you can still tour it when you peek at these Cinderella Castle Suite pictures.
 (For a fabulous place you can reserve by the night, see Top 10 Disney Resorts and Best Budget Orlando Hotels.

 Right at the heart of the Magic Kingdom, inside the iconic Cinderella Castle, is a very special suite that can't be booked at any cost.
 It takes up an entire floor of the castle, and has a view from stained-glass windows of Fantasyland.
 Dreaming big?
 Take a tour with these Cinderella Castle Suite pictures.

 If the location alone doesn't capture your imagination, wait until you see inside.
-The suite consists of a bedroom furnished with two beds and a fireplace, a parlor-style sitting room, and a gilded bathroom complete with sunken tub.
+The suite consists of a bedroom furnished with two beds and a fireplace, a parlor-style sitting room, and a gilded bathroom complete with a sunken tub.
 The suite is adorned with several tile murals which tell the Cinderella story.
 A "magic" mirror hangs above the bedroom fireplace.

 View from Cinderella Castle

 All the windows in Cinderella's Castle suite are stained glass.
 This is partly because it fits with the theme (a guest suite in a castle), and partly for practical reasons.
 At night, the view from Cinderella Castle is breathtaking.
 The lights in the Magic Kingdom are turned up, and nightly maintenance is performed on the theme park as surfaces are scrubbed and repainted.
 In order to preserve the magic, the view from the windows is restricted to Fantasyland.

-Although you can see them through the windows, the guest suite family also has VIP fireworks seating just outside.
+Although you can see them through the windows, the guest suite's family room also has a VIP firework seating just outside.